 Things happen, maybe your vision is different, and you don’t match as a team.
 There can be plenty of other reasons to terminate a contract, but there aren’t that many legal requirements to do so.
-You don’t need to pay them unemployment insurance or compensation, which in the end adds to lower risks and saved costs.
+You don’t need to pay them unemployment insurance or compensation, which ultimately adds to lower risks and saved costs.

 Hiring a new team member is an important job that will affect your team’s synergy.
 Even if you’re hiring a freelancer, it’s important to find the best one.
-Searching in the wrong places, overlooking their credibility, can lead to a negative experience with a freelancer and missed opportunities on great experts.
+Searching in the wrong places and overlooking their credibility can lead to a negative experience with a freelancer and missed opportunities for great experts.
 If you’re looking to outsource your writing work, don’t cross out freelancers just yet.

 Let's chat to see how a freelance content writer can benefit your company's content creation.